Vietnam.vn - Nền tảng quảng bá Việt Nam

 Current situation

 When the US Federal Reserve raised interest rates on Treasury bonds in March 2022, currencies in low-income countries plummeted in value and governments lost access to capital markets.
-In sub-Saharan Africa, 19 countries were unable or at high risk of defaulting on their debt.
+In sub-Saharan Africa, 19 countries were unable, or at high risk, to repay their debts.

-Violent protests began in Nairobi, Kenya in June 2022 as a direct response to the government’s proposed finance bill that would raise taxes to pay off foreign debt.
-Kenya’s debt burden has forced the country’s leaders to slash the federal budget, including health spending, to pay for debt repayments.
+Violent protests began in Nairobi, Kenya in June 2022 as a direct response to the government's proposal for a finance bill that would increase taxes to pay off foreign debt.
+Kenya's debt burden has forced the country's leaders to slash the federal budget, including health spending, to pay for debt repayments.

-The government has also suspended civil servant salaries.
-Nairobi will have to issue international bonds in February 2023 at a whopping 10% interest rate, compared to around 6% for bonds it issued in 2021, to refinance its existing debt and meet its development needs.
+The government has also delayed civil servant salaries.
+Nairobi will have to issue international bonds in February 2023 at a sky-high 10% interest rate, compared with around 6% for bonds it issued in 2021, to refinance existing debt and meet development needs.
 Kenya is currently spending 75% of its tax revenue on debt servicing.

-That’s more than the countries spend each year on health, education and infrastructure combined, according to the World Bank.
+That’s more than the combined annual spending by these countries on health, education and infrastructure, according to the World Bank.
 Stagnant growth has reduced countries’ ability to contain infectious diseases amid the growing impacts of climate change, increasing political instability and forcing people to migrate.
-Nearly 40% of countries eligible for World Bank development assistance now have lower GDP per capita than before the pandemic, in what the bank describes as a “historic reversal in development.”
+Nearly 40% of countries eligible for development aid from the World Bank now have lower GDP per capita than before the pandemic, in what the World Bank describes as a “historic reversal in development.”

 vicious circle